Presidio Santa Cruz de Terrenate: History

-The Presidio Santa Cruz de Terrenate was established on a bluff overlooking the San Pedro River by an Irish-born Spanish Army Colonel, Hugo Oconór (Hugh O'Conor), in 1775, for the King of Spain Charles III.
-This is one of the best preserved sites from among the chain of similar presidios that extended from Los Adaes, Louisiana, in the east to Alta California in the west.
+Presidio Santa Cruz de Terrenate was established on a bluff overlooking the San Pedro River by an Irish-born Spanish Army Colonel, Hugo Oconór (Hugh O'Conor), in 1775, for the King Charles III of Spain.
+It constituted one link in a chain of presidios that extended from Los Adaes in the east to Alta California in the west.
 Like all frontier presidios in the Viceroyalty of New Spain, Santa Cruz de Terrenate was garrisoned by soldados de cuera.
-The presidio was never completed to specifications due to the attacks of the Apache, administrative greed, corruption and poor morale.

-The failure of the presidio was due to numerous problems like the lack of crops, raids on the horse herds, surprise attacks on the mule trains carrying supplies, and the continuous attacks by Apache directly on the fortress.
-These contributed to the abandonment of the garrison in 1780.
-In 1878, the presidio was briefly occupied by the United States Army but abandoned later that same year.
+The presidio was never completed to specifications due to corruption.
+The failure of the presidio was due to numerous problems, such as the lack of crops, raids on the horse herds, surprise attacks on the mule trains carrying supplies, and recurrent attacks by Apache warriors (notably the First Battle of Terrenate).
+These factors led to the abandonment of the garrison in 1780.
+The fortress was briefly occupied by the United States Army in 1878, but abandoned later that year.

-In 1951, Charles DiPeso excavated the site and reported that he believed that the evidence found on site indicated that O'Conor had located the presidio over the abandoned Sobaipuri Indian village of Quiburi.
-Other historians and archaeologists support a counter theory that the structures found at the site correspond to the quarters of the soldiers and families of the presidio (Gerald 1968; Seymour 1989).
-One reason for this later opinion is that the Sobaipuri Indians did not occupy adobe walled structures as their residences.
+In 1951, Charles DiPeso excavated the site and discovered evidence that suggested that O'Conor had constructed the presidio upon the abandoned Sobaipuri village of Quiburi.
+Later historians and archaeologists suggested that the structures found at the site were quarters of the soldiers of the presidio and their families (Gerald 1968; Seymour 1989).
+One reason for this later opinion is that the Sobaipuri people did not live in adobe-walled structures.
 Secondly, the historic record does not place Quiburi in this location.
-In fact, Santa Cruz is the name of the Sobaipuri settlement located here prior to presidio construction and provided the basis for the name of the presidio (SANTA CRUZ de Terrenate) and ultimately for the Santa Cruz River (Seymour 2011, 2012, 2013, 2014).
+In fact, Santa Cruz was the name of the Sobaipuri settlement located here before the construction of the presidio, and this provided the basis for the name of the presidio (SANTA CRUZ de Terrenate) and ultimately for the Santa Cruz River (Seymour 2011, 2012, 2013, 2014).

-More recently, in 2007 through 2010, archaeologist Deni Seymour excavated portions of the site not initially investigated by DiPeso.
-She also reexamined some of the features and artifacts excavated by DiPeso and obtained chronometric dates on features to settle some of the feature-dating issues.
-Evidence showed that there was a Sobaipuri site present that predated the presidio but historical documents indicate it was not Quiburi (Seymour 1989, 2011, 2013, 2014).
+Further archaeological excavations were conducted from 2007 through 2010.
+These excavations yielded evidence showing that the presidio was indeed constructed upon a pre-existing Sobaipuri site, but historical documents indicate that it was not Quiburi (Seymour 1989, 2011, 2013, 2014).
 Additionally, Hohokam and Archaic occupations were also in evidence preceding the occupation of the presidio.
-Evidence of the prehistoric Hohokam occupation consists of sherds scattered on the surface, and eroding out of the adobe walls of the later Spanish presidio.
-Archaic points and tools are present on the surface, in adobe walls, and in house fills, having eroded from the citadel walls.
+Evidence of the prehistoric Hohokam occupation consists of pottery fragments scattered on the surface and eroding out of the adobe walls of the later Spanish presidio.
+Archaic arrowheads and tools are present on the surface, in adobe walls, and in house fills, having eroded from the walls of the citadel.